3 minute read

 It has been argued that humans perceive and interpret the world through the lens of a causal model (e.g. Sloman, 2005; Steyvers et al., 2003).
 Such a causal model can help explain why observed events occurred (Coenen et al., 2015; Meder et al, 2014) and help predict what will happen next (Clark, 2014).
 Humans also have an innate willingness to ask “why” questions and seek reasons and explanations underlying the phenomena they encounter in the world (Bramley et al., 2015; Schmidhuber, 2010).

-One important question is what is the relationship between this causal representation inside the head, and language as a means for asking causal questions and communicating causal insights?
+One important question is what is the relationship between this causal representation inside the mind, and language as a means for asking causal questions and communicating causal insights?
 How children learn language and generate novel utterances is a key problem for cognitive science (e.g. Chater & Manning, 2006; Quine, 1960; Smith et al., 2017).
 Language helps each generation pass its discoveries on and helps people pass ideas between one another.
 Therefore, intuitively it must be a suitable medium for transferring causal representation from one mind to another.

 In my PhD, I propose to explore how people communicate during group causal reasoning problems.
 Broadly, individuals must reason about one another’s knowledge and attempt to share insights order to maximize the influence among other agents in the environment and ultimately task specific reward.
 My goal is to shed light on the understanding of how human share beliefs through communication during joint problem solving.
 I propose to analyse this problem using a combination of active learning (Settles, 2012), multi-agent reinforcement learning (Shoham, 2003) and game theory (Nash, 1950).